BoltsFramework/Bolts-Swift/README.md

 There are special methods you can call on a task which accept a closure argument and will return the task object.
 Because they return tasks it means you can keep calling these methods – also known as _chaining_ – to perform logic in stages.
 This is a powerful approach that makes your code read as a sequence of steps, while harnessing the power of asynchronous execution.
 Here are 3 key functions you should know:

-1. use `continueWith` to inspect the task after it has ran and optionally modify the result
+1. Use `continueWith` to inspect the task after it has ran and perform more operations with the result
-1. use `continueOnSuccessWith` to perform logic only when task executed without errors
+1. Use `continueWithTask` to add more work based on the result of the previous task
-1. use `continueOnSuccessWithTask` to add more work based on the result of the task
+1. Use `continueOnSuccessWith` to perform logic only when task executed without errors

 For full list of available methods please see source code at **[Task+ContinueWith.swift][continueWith-source]**